Book Now

 Walks We'd Recommend

-A pleasant walk is to Hardraw Force in Hardraw.
+A pleasant walk is to travel over to Hardraw Force in Hardraw.
 The walk begins behind the Green Dragon and there is a small charge to enter the waterfall walk.

 Travelling towards Hawes there is a parking area for a short walk to Cotter Force, which has a good flat pathway beside the river leading to the waterfalls.

 A longer waterfall walk is to Cautley Spout in Cautley.
-This walk starts by the Cross Keys Temperance pub and the path crossing the river.
+This walk starts by the Cross Keys Temperance Inn and the bridge crossing the river.

-For a walk from Garsdale village, follow the bridleway beside Dandra Garth through the woods and gate and this will take you to the pathway which, eventually, would lead to Cowgill, Dent.
+For a walk from Garsdale village, follow the bridleway beside Dandra Garth through the woods and gate and this will take you to the pathway which, eventually, would lead to Cowgill, Dent (or take a right and follow the path over Rise Hill to the Langstone Fell.
 The ground can be boggy if it has been raining so caution is needed and good boots, but the views from here are fantastic.

 From the Doorstep

-There are a number of marked footpaths in Garsdale so guests can take a walk directly from the cottage without needing their car.
+There are a number of marked footpaths in Garsdale so guests can take a walk directly from any of the properties without needing their car.

 For the adventurous, there is a pathway across the moors to Dent.
 This would start following the pathway by Dandra Garth.